What is the Student Portal?

 How do I access my Endeavour student email?

 Students can access their Endeavour student email (eWeb) via this link: outlook.office.com

 Alternatively, students can access their eWeb by logging in to their LMS account and opening their student eWeb account from there.

 To get a student card please email firstname.lastname@example.org with the following information

 You will be contacted by your campus librarian when your ID card is ready for collection on campus.

 What is the Student Code of Conduct?

-The purpose of this Code of Conduct that underpins the Endeavour student experience is to define the partnership that exists between students, the staff who teach them and the broader College community.
-This code outlines what it means to be student member of the Endeavour community and student responsibilities and expectations.
+The purpose of this Code of Conduct underpins the Endeavour student experience to define the partnership that exists between students, the staff who teach them and the broader College community.
+This Code outlines what it means to be a member of the Endeavour student community and the responsibilities and expectations associated with this.